Cheb–Hranice v Čechách railway: Between Cheb and Aš

-The section between Cheb and Aš was built in 1865 by Bavarian Railways.
+The section between Cheb and Aš was built and opened on 1 November 1865 by Bavarian Railways.
 Railway station of Cheb was opened in the same year, but was destroyed by heavy bombing at the end of World War II.
 An interim one was built, which was replaced by the current one in 1962.

 Between Aš and Hranice v Čechách

 The section from Asch (Aš) to Roßbach (Hranice v Čechách) was built from 1884 to 1885.
 It was opened on 26 September 1885 and contributed to the improvement of Hranice's textile manufacturing.
 The station at Asch belonged to the Bavarian Railways, so locally it was called the Bavarian railway station.
 The town's second station was built by the Imperial Royal Privileged Austrian State Railway Company.
 Until 2002 there was also a third, suburban railway station in Aš, which today is only a single-platform halt with a metal shelter.
 The Bavarian station was demolished in 1968 and replaced by a new one in 1969.
 It is the main railway station of the town.
 Aš-město (the town's second station) was renovated in 2008.